vishvAsa/notes/biology/organism/health/disease/contagion/wuhan_epidemic/Infection/vaccination.md

 ## India
 ### Approvals
+-  J&J vaccine will 'get back on track soon'
+- Sputnik V 202104
+- Bharat Biotech - approved "in public interest as an abundant precaution, in clinical trial mode, to have more options for vaccinations, especially in case of infection by mutant strains".
 - Oxford/ AstraZeneca. manufactured locally by the Serum Institute of India.
-- Bharat Biotech - approved "in public interest as an abundant precaution, in clinical trial mode, to have more options for vaccinations, especially in case of infection by mutant strains".

 ### Immunization priority
 60% of vaccines globally, plans to immunise about 300 million people by July 2021.
 It will prioritise health care workers, the emergency services, and those who are clinically vulnerable because of age or pre-existing conditions.